 Example of conditional formatting based on the value of another cell

 In the example below, we want conditional formatting on cells with figures that fall below the yearly average.

 Select the cells you want to format.
-You can select one column, several columns or the entire table if you want to apply your conditional format to rows.
+You can select one column, several columns, or the entire table if you wish to apply your conditional format to rows.

 Tip: If you want the conditional formatting rule to get applied to new data entries automatically, you can either:

-- ➢ Convert a range of cells to a table (Insert tab > Table).
+- Convert a range of cells to a table (Go to the Excel Ribbon on the Insert tab > click Table).
 In this case, the conditional formatting will be automatically applied to all new rows.